ve6ji-code/NewtonsMethod/README.md

-# Newton's Method for Calculating a square root in C++
+# Newton's Method for calculating a square root in C++